bonomani/devmon/README.md

     - Optimisation engine: Better speed for slow devices !
   - Info
     - Defaut SNMP engine changed: SNMP_Session (Pure Perl)
-    - Snmpv3 still with external "C" dependency: no partial retries implemented
+    - Snmpv3 still with external "C" dependency: partial retries not implemented
   -  Highly recommended upgrade!

 ## What are we working on?
 (In order):